Man, I have been busy.

 !
 "Transfer: MFD > Sony D10P > Coax SPDIF > Audiophile 2496 > Wavelab > R8Brain > CD-Wave > TLH > FLAC 1644.
 Transfer by Andrew F. 08/2009"

 !
 Personnel: This is the earliest OAITW tape with Richard Greene.
-If there was a Santa Barbara show on 4/12/73, that would probably have been his debut.
+The Santa Barbara show on 4/12/73 was probably his debut.
 Otherwise, this is, since he is not present on 4/15/73.

-! t05 DG sings a few verses of Til the End of the World Rolls Around
+! a-t05 DG sings a few verses of Til the End of the World Rolls Around

-! t08 JG is singing echo refrain of "Panama Red" during chorus ...
+! a-t08 JG is singing echo refrain of "Panama Red" during chorus ...
 I don't remember hearing this.

-! t08 (3) DG: "That was one of Peter's songs, and here's another one."
+! a-t08 (3) DG: "That was one of Peter's songs, and here's another one."
 Crowd gives a cheer.
 DG: "You folks sound like you're havin' a good time tonight."

-! t08 During this tuning after Panama Red there's a lot of stage talk, but it's inaudible to me.
+! a-t08 During this tuning after Panama Red there's a lot of stage talk, but it's inaudible to me.
 Note also the room size here: it doesn't sound tiny.

-! t11 P: This is a pretty nice workup of Wild Horses.
+! a-t11 P: This is a pretty nice workup of Wild Horses.

-! t13 Blue Mule false start is funny.
+! a-t13 Blue Mule false start is funny.
 They are off-key.
 Lady in the crowd says "Do it again!" and they do.